OptionalRule/optionalrule.github.io/_posts/2021-07-03-now-with-twenty-percent-more-discord.md

 category: Misc
 author: Scott Turnbull
 tags: []
-summary: I've put up a discord server for rpg and 5e rules discussion, advice for games, and other TTRPG Talk.
+description: I've put up a discord server for rpg and 5e rules discussion, advice for games, and other TTRPG Talk.
 ---

 I just opened a discord server for rules discussions, workshops and the like.
 People interested in thoughtful